rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 ..
 [22] To prove the *invariance* of the *Bachet* ranking under the *codual transform*, it is sufficient to notice that the contribution to the *Bachet* scores of any pair of actions, outranking each other and situated respectively in positions *p* and *q* in a relation relation table, amounts to  :math:`(3^p + 3^q) - (3^p + 3^q) = 0`.
 Same zero contribution :math:`(-3^p - 3^q) - (-3^p - 3^q) = 0` occurs for any pair positively *not outranking* each other.

 ..
 [23] To prove the *Condorcet consistency* property of the *Bachet* ranking rule, it is sufficient to notice that the contributions of a transitive triplet *'ai' > 'aj' > 'ak'* to the corresponding *Bachet* ranking scores will respect the actual ordering of the triplet with all positional permutations of [..., ai, ..., aj, ...,ak, ...] in a relation table.

-..
-[24] The weak *Bachet* ranking digraph represents in fact the directed version of a **comparability** graph, i.e. :ref:`a Berge or perfect graph <Permutation-Tutorial-label>`.
-We have this way found an algorithm for computing a *transitively oriented* digraph that is close in the :ref:`bipolar-valued relational equivalence <OrdinalCorrelation-Tutorial-label>` sense to the transitive part of a given bipolar-valued outranking digraph.
-This finding opens the way to a new design of first or last choice recommendation algorithms avoiding the necessity to arbitrarily break up all potential chordless outranking circuits.
-An opportunity yet to be explored.

 .. raw:: latex